Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 • 33.
 Lexico-grammatical categories of verbs.
 Personal and impersonal (general characteristics).

-• 1) Present. historical
+• 1) Present Historical

-• 2) Present.
-When designating future actions
+• 2) Present When designating future actions

-• I. Significant (by value)
+• I. Significant (by meaning)

-• I. Significant (by value)
+• I. Significant (by meaning)

 • 1) Motivated: